mayerwin/bontact/readme.txt

 From your WordPress side panel, click the 'Bontact' tab (under 'Settings').
 If you're a new user, click 'Sign up for your free account' to sign up.
 After signing up, go back to the WordPress Bontact Settings page and enter your username and password to log in.
 Then, click the 'Bontact Dashboard' button.

 From Bontact's dashboard, define your widget and dashboard settings from the side panel.
-Remember to save!
+Just remember to save!

 Finally, make full use of our intuitive dashboard to manage all of your interactions.
 Look through our <a href="http://dashboard.bontact.com/html/bontact_Guide_en.pdf">user manual</a> if you need more information about the widget and all of the dashboard's features.